We 3D Printed a HondaJet Elite Model — The Result Will Surprise You [Case Study]

 3D printing

 Before the final assembly, our designers teamed up with engineers to consider the type of stand best suited for the model, what materials to choose and how to attach it to the jet.
-It was decided to drill a hole for a large bolt, insert the bolt and lock it in place using a 3D pen, acetone and some EP resin.
+It was decided to drill a hole for a large bolt, insert the bolt and lock it in place using a 3D pen, acetone and some epoxy resin.

 All joints were processed with solvents and sealed with a Myriwell RP100B 3D pen.